What's Inside?

 Philippine English developed its own rules over decades of use.
 Filipinos took American English as a starting point, then shaped it to fit how they think and communicate.
 The result sounds familiar to American ears but carries its own logic.

-Grammar patterns reflect Filipino languages underneath.
+Grammar patterns reflect the Filipino language underneath.
 “Have you eaten already?” captures the Tagalog emphasis on completed actions.
 “Where are you from?” becomes “Where do you come from?” following Filipino sentence structure.
 The meaning stays clear.
 The rhythm changes.

 Pronunciation varies by region and education level.
-Manila English sounds different from Cebu English sounds different from Davao English.
+Manila English sounds different from Cebu English, which sounds different from Davao English.
 But all remain distinctly Filipino.
 The accent is softer than American English.
 Less sharp.
 Vowels get stretched.
 Consonants get rounded.

 Vocabulary tells stories.
 “Salvage” means murder, not rescue.
 “Carnap” means kidnap.
 “Xerox” means photocopy, regardless of the machine brand.
 “Ref” means refrigerator.
 These words entered Filipino English and stayed, creating a lexicon that makes perfect sense locally but puzzles outsiders.